‘It’s our place, our land’

 3. What have been some of the problems associated with climbing Uluru?

-Why is Uluru so important to Aboriginal people?
+Why is Uluru so important to First Nations people?

 For the Anangu people, Uluru has been there forever and is a deeply sacred place.
-The Anangu believe the landscape was created by ancient beings, and that they are direct descendants of those beings.
-They believe they are responsible for protecting and managing the lands around Uluru and Kata Tjuta, a rock formation nearby (which is sometimes known as Mount Olga).
+The Anangu believe the landscape was created by ancient beings and that they are direct descendants of those beings.
+They believe they are responsible for protecting and managing the lands around Uluru and Kata Tjuta, a rock formation nearby (which is sometimes known as Mount Olga or the Olgas).

 When did Europeans first visit Uluru?

-The first European we know of who visited and climbed Uluru was explorer William Gosse.
+The first European we know visited and climbed Uluru was explorer William Gosse.
 In 1873 he named it Ayers Rock after Sir Henry Ayers, Chief Secretary of South Australia.

-In the 1890s a scientific team researched the geology, mineral resources, flora, fauna and Aboriginal culture of the area.
+In the 1890s a scientific team researched the geology, mineral resources, flora, fauna and First Nations culture of the area.
 They decided it was unsuitable for farming.
 Few non-Indigenous people visited the area until the 1940s.

 The first road to Uluru was not built until 1948.
 It brought miners and tourists, and the Ayers Rock National Park was declared in 1950.
 Tourism gradually grew, and a new airstrip was built to allow visitors to fly in.